-What two consenting adults do in the privacy of their own room is their business.
-For sadomasochistic individuals, this behavior will involve giving and receiving pain during sexual acts.
-When a person becomes obsessed with pain as a factor in experiencing sexual gratification, the kink has progressed into addiction.
+What two consenting adults do in the privacy of their room is their business.
+This behavior will involve giving and receiving pain during sexual acts for sadomasochistic individuals.
+The kink progresses into addiction when a person becomes obsessed with pain as a factor in experiencing sexual gratification.

 Overcoming Sex Addiction

-Group support and Cognitive Behavioral Therapy (CBT) have both been shown to be very effective when it comes to learning to overcome sexual addiction.
-The group support provides a place for acceptance and validation, while CBT therapy provides tools for changing thoughts and beliefs about sexual activity.
-Unlike with other forms of addiction, the goal of sex addiction therapy won’t be to eliminate the behavior.
+Group support and Cognitive Behavioral Therapy (CBT) are very effective in learning to overcome sexual addiction.
+Group support provides a place for acceptance and validation, while CBT therapy provides tools for changing thoughts and beliefs about sexual activity.
+Unlike other forms of addiction, the goal of sex addiction therapy won’t be to eliminate the behavior.
 Instead, the focus will be on learning how to enjoy sex in a healthy, meaningful – and mutual – way.

-Now that you know how to overcome sex addiction, you may want to consider contacting The Heights Treatment for help.
+Now that you know how to overcome sex addiction, you may consider contacting The Heights Treatment for help.